ZeroSharp/Xaf_MainDemo_FluentQueries/README.md

 [DevExpress XPO](http://www.devexpress.com/Products/NET/ORM/) supports various syntaxes for querying data.

 The goal of this project is to provide an example of a fluent interface interface for querying the data in the MainDemo sample.
 The same method can be adapted for use with any XPO data.
+See the [related blog post](http://blog.zerosharp.com/fluent-queries-with-devexpress-xpo-intro).

 ### Dependencies ###